top of page

 Starter fertilizer helps new grass establish quickly.
 New grass needs more phosphorus for root development than established lawns.

-We apply starter fertilizer when seeding or sodding new areas.
+We apply starter fertilizer when seeding new areas.
 Phosphorus in starter formulas promotes root growth, so grass establishes faster and stronger.

 Starter fertilizer can go down at the same time as the seed or right before sodding.
 Having nutrients available when grass is trying to establish makes a huge difference in success rates.